1Hibiki1/locks-py/README.md

 An editor window should pop up.
 Start coding!
 You can find examples at `examples/`.

-You can run a lox program by using the interpreter as:
+You can run a locks program by using the interpreter as:

 ``` console
 python locks-interpreter.py <locks-filename>